How to organize study notes effectively

 How to organize school notes.

-2. Write clearly and legibly.
-Take the time to write your notes in a clear, legible manner so that you can read them later.
-Use bullet points, headings, and subheadings to make your notes more organized.
+2. Write clearly and use structure.
+Take time to write your notes in a clear, legible manner.
+Use:

 How to organize college notes.

 4. Summarize and condense.
-Rather than trying to write everything down, focus on summarizing and condensing the material.
-Writing a brief summary will help you retain the most important information and make studying more manageable.
+Focus on summarizing and condensing the material, like writing a brief summary to help you retain key information and make studying more manageable.

 How to organize your notes for test prep and review.

-4. Create a study guide.
+4. Build a study guide.
 Create a study guide that summarizes the most essential information from your notes.
-Use headings and subheadings to organize the material and make studying easier.

 Effective ways to take organized notes.